 Of tired, outstripped Five-Nines that dropped behind.

 British soldiers would trudge from trench to trench, seeping further into France in pursuit of German soldiers.
 It was often a miserable, wet walk, and it is on one of these voyages that the poem opens.
-Immediately, it minimizes the war to a few paltry, exhausted soldiers; although it rages in the background (’till on the haunting flares we turned our backs / and towards our distant rest began to trudge’).
-Owen uses heavy words to describe their movement – words like ‘trudge’, ‘limped’; the first stanza of the poem is a demonstration of pure exhaustion and mind-numbing misery.
+Immediately, it minimizes the war to a few paltry, exhausted soldiers, although it rages in the background (’till on the haunting flares we turned our backs / and towards our distant rest began to trudge’).
+Owen uses heavy words to describe their movement – words like ‘trudge’, and ‘limped’; the first stanza of the poem is a demonstration of pure exhaustion and mind-numbing misery.

 Stanza Two